Meet the Staff

 Salma Uribe

-Education: B.A. in Social Work from Concordia University Chicago
+Education: B.A. in Social Work from Concordia University Chicago, and M.A. in Education Policy, Organization & Leadership from University of Illinois at Urbana-Champaign

 Before ISAC, Salma worked with youth and adults experiencing homelessness.
 This was a rewarding experience since it gave her the opportunity to assist a lot of people through tough times.
 “But I wanted to do more—something that could help people not just survive but thrive.
 I wanted to see people succeed, and that’s what drives me in my work now.”